 He tossed Woody as sky high as he could, and of course Woody came crashing back down to the hard pavement , and must have broken his voice box, because he never spoke again .

 Zach was upset.. understandably so .
 He wanted a new “ Woody.”
-Being the mean Mum that I am, I said, “ no.” I explained to him that he now had to be Woody’s voice .. we had watched the movie so often that he had memorized Woody’s lines.
+Being the mean Mum that I am, I said, “ no.” I explained to him that now he would have to be Woody’s voice.
+We had watched the movie so often that he had memorized Woody’s lines.

 He looked at me with a perplexed pout on his adorable face, gaging whether or not I would cave, and go back to the Toy store.
 He must have realized we were not, and he accepted his now mute character.
 It seemed as if he cared more about Woody, and his limitations.
 He accepted the situation.